Historic Area Assessments in Practice, 23 May 2019

 Agreed course programme*

-- Pre-course webinar (date TBC): The scope of HAA
+- 1300 Pre-course webinar on the scope of HAA (1 hour session)

 Meet the course tutors

-The course fee for one day is £160, to include all tuition, lunch and light refreshments.
+The course fee for one day is £160, to include all tuition, lunch and daily refreshments.

-If you choose to cancel your place within 28 days of the event we will not refund any costs, if cancelled earlier than this we will provide a full refund of £160.
+Our finance department will use the details in this booking form to raise an invoice for your course fee, which can be paid by credit card or BACS.
+If payment is not received within 7 days your place will not be confirmed and can be given away.
+If you choose to cancel your place within 28 days of the event we will not refund any costs.
+If cancelled earlier than this we will provide a full refund of £160.